 For more information, please see: “Section III.B, sub-paragraph 6: Hearings” in the World Bank Sanctions Procedures and other parallel procedures for MIGA, IFC, and IBRD/IDA Private Sector projects as may apply in an individual case.

-Some basics on what happens during a hearing are set out in the World Bank Sanctions Procedures (“Section III.B, sub-paragraph 6: Hearings”).
-Before a hearing is convened, the parties receive additional information from the Sanctions Board Secretariat regarding hearing logistics and rules on participation.
-If you need any special accommodations for the hearing, such as simultaneous interpretation or authorization to use demonstrative materials to show during arguments, you may submit a request to the Sanctions Board Chair, via the Secretariat.
-As a general matter, most hearings consist of three parts: opening statements by the parties, questioning of the parties by the Sanctions Board, and closing statements by the parties.
+The World Bank Sanctions Procedures provide general guidelines on hearings (“Section III.B, sub-paragraph 6: Hearings”).
+Before a hearing is convened (usually at the Bank’s U.S. headquarters in Washington, D.C.), the parties receive additional information from the Sanctions Board Secretariat regarding hearing logistics and rules on participation.
+If you need any special accommodations for the hearing, such as virtual participation, simultaneous interpretation, or authorization to use demonstrative materials during arguments, you may submit a request to the Sanctions Board Chair, via the Secretariat.

 A Sanctions Board decision can only be issued after a record in a case is closed.
 This means that all submissions have been received, any interim procedural motions have been addressed, and the hearing (if any) has been held.
 Following close of record, the Sanctions Board deliberates and drafts a decision.
 There is no deadline for this part of the process, which is fact-specific and depends on the complexity of the case.
 In the past 5 years, a decision has generally been published within 3-4 months of close of record, on average.

 As an institution, the World Bank Group has internal systems and rules to protect sensitive data and documents.
 All evidence and arguments in a sanctions proceeding are considered “strictly confidential” under World Bank Group rules.
 This means that, with narrow exceptions, case information cannot be disclosed to individuals not directly involved in the same sanctions proceedings.
-Information about respondents’ temporary suspension pending resolution of sanctions proceedings is available to limited staff at the World Bank, without additional details on the allegations or evidence in a specific case.
+Information about respondents’ temporary suspensions pending resolution of sanctions proceedings is available to internal staff at the World Bank, without additional details on the allegations or evidence in a specific case.

 For more information, please see Section III.A, sub-paragraphs 6.3(a), 8.2(a), 10.3, and 11.5 of the World Bank Sanctions Procedures and other parallel procedures for MIGA, IFC, and IBRD/IDA Private Sector projects as may apply in an individual case.